A hierarchical equations of motion (HEOM) analog for systems with delay: illustrated on inter-cavity photon propagation: Analytic coupling elements

 The coupling elements \(g_{\mu}(x,\omega)= -S^{-1/2}_{\mu\mu} \times\sqrt{\epsilon_I(x,\omega)/(2\pi\omega_{\mu})}\omega \tilde{f}_{\mu}(x)\), are derived from the projectors \(L_{\mu}(x,\omega)\), with the pole at \(\omega = \tilde{\omega}_{\mu}\) removed during the derivation, as shown in \cite{franke2020quantized}.\\ To derive the coupling strength of the interaction between the slabs mediated via the bath, we calculate the correlation function \cite{Chernyak:1996, mukamel1999principles} that characterizes the system-bath interaction in the HEOM formalism:

-For \(\rho_B=|0\rangle\langle 0 |\) (no initial photons), the trace results in a delta function, so only an integral over the coupling elements remains.
-This is calculated similarly to \cite{franke2020quantized}, i.e. by assuming that the coupling is sharply peaked at the QNM frequency, so that
+For \(\rho_B=|0\rangle\langle 0 |\) (no initial photons), the expectation value results in a delta function, so only an integral over the coupling elements remains.
+This is calculated similarly to \cite{franke2020quantized}, i.e., by assuming that the coupling is sharply peaked at the QNM frequency, so that

 where \(|R_{\mu\eta}|\) is R if \(\mu\neq \eta\) and \(0\) otherwise.
 Using \(S_{11} = 2c|M_1(\tilde{\omega}_1)|^2/\gamma_1\), and defining the retardation time \(\tau = R_{\mu\eta}/c\) as an implicit function of \(\mu\) and \(\eta\), the correlation function becomes